grafana/loki/docs/getting-started/logcli.md

 Run a LogQL query.

-The default output of this command are log entries (combination of timestamp, labels, and log line) along with various extra information about the query and its results.
-Raw log lines (i.e., no labels or timestamp) can be retrieved by passing the flag "-o raw", while the extra information (URL queried, set of common labels, excluded labels) can be suppressed with the --quiet flag.
+The "query" command is useful for querying for log lines.
+The default output of this command are log entries (a combination of timestamp, labels, and a log line) along with various extra information about the performed query and its results.
+Raw log lines (i.e., without a label and timestamp) can be retrieved by passing the "-o raw" flag.
+The extra information about the query (API URL, set of common labels, excluded labels) can be suppressed with the --query flag.

-When running a metrics query, this command outputs multiple data points between the start and the end query time.
-This produces values that are used to build graphs.
-If you just want a single data point (i.e., the Grafana explore "table"), then you should use instant-query instead.
+While "query" does support metrics queries, its output contains multiple data points between the start and end query time.
+This output is used to build graphs, like what is seen in the Grafana Explore graph view.
+If you are querying metrics and just want the most recent data point (like what is seen in the Grafana Explore table view), then you should use the "instant-query" command instead.

 Flags:
       --help             Show context-sensitive help (also try --help-long and --help-man).
       --version          Show application version.
   -q, --quiet            suppress query metadata
       --stats            show query statistics
-  -o, --output=default   specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
+  -o, --output=default   specify output mode [default, raw, jsonl]. raw
+                         suppresses log labels and timestamp.
-  -z, --timezone=Local   Specify the timezone to use when formatting output timestamps [Local, UTC]
+  -z, --timezone=Local   Specify the timezone to use when formatting output
+                         timestamps [Local, UTC]
       --addr="http://localhost:3100"
                          Server address.
 Can also be set using LOKI_ADDR env var.
       --username=""      Username for HTTP basic auth.
 Can also be set using LOKI_USERNAME env var.
       --password=""      Password for HTTP basic auth.
 Can also be set using LOKI_PASSWORD env var.
       --ca-cert=""       Path to the server Certificate Authority.
 Can also be set using LOKI_CA_CERT_PATH env var.
       --tls-skip-verify  Server certificate TLS skip verify.
       --cert=""          Path to the client certificate.
 Can also be set using LOKI_CLIENT_CERT_PATH env var.
       --key=""           Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
       --org-id=ORG-ID    org ID header to be substituted for auth --limit=30         Limit on number of entries to print.
       --since=1h         Lookback window.
-      --from=FROM        Start looking for logs at this absolute time (inclusive) --to=TO            Stop looking for logs at this absolute time (exclusive) --step=STEP        Query resolution step width
+      --from=FROM        Start looking for logs at this absolute time (inclusive)
+      --to=TO            Stop looking for logs at this absolute time (exclusive) --step=STEP        Query resolution step width
       --forward          Scan forwards through logs.